 ‘A mind is a terrible thing to taste…’

-A small meteor hits a couple of fishermen in backswood USA and turns one of them into a slimy zombie.
+In the backwoods of the USA, a small meteor hits a couple of fishermen and turns one of them into a slimy zombie.
 The local police investigate.

 Meanwhile, two escaped convicts, two lost female hikers, a hypocritical televangelist and his attractive young assistant stumble into a deserted fishing lodge miles from civilisation.
 The convicts hold the others captive until they discover the missing fisherman have been decapitated or turned into brain-eating zombies by a parasitic alien goo…

 Director Kevin S. Tenney seems only too aware of the limitations of his film, and so camps it up in the style of a Troma movie – though thankfully without the underlying mean-spiritedness that ruins so much of that studio’s output.

 The acting is pretty awful, though the dialogue is so bad that even a top thespian would struggle with it, and the film is riddled with clichés and moments riffed from other movies – Evil Dead is a clear influence, as are half the horror movies of the 1980s.

 The retro feel extends to the outré gore scenes (a head-ripping at the start is hilariously tasteless), the wonderfully gratuitous nudity (all the girls get naked, and none of the nude scenes expands the story one iota) and gleefully offensive moments, giving this a definite old-school exploitation appeal.

 “Fans who are expecting Night of the Creeps or Slither (two movies which Brain Dead takes heavy influence from) may be slightly disappointed.
 However, if you go into this movie expecting something like Ice Cream Man or last year’s indie slasher Simon Says, you’ll be in for a bloody treat.”
 Dread Central